anthonynhan/nice-incontact-webchat/README.md

 **Important:**  This is a reference implementation that provides an example of a fully functional integration.
 Make any necessary changes and perform robust testing before deploying this integration in production.

 This reference implementation supports the core features of a NICE inContact integration.
-If you want to customize or extend it to add more features, follow the procedure described in the [README](../../../README.md) for this repository.

 You can refer to these NICE inContact docs and resources for more information about using the NICE inContact Patron API: